Tensor Networks Meet Neural Networks: A Survey and Future Perspectives: Tensor Basis

-A TN structure with different typologies and higher-dimensional connections can also be considered.
-PEPS decomposition~\cite{biamonte2017tensor, schuch2007computational,sedighin2020matrix}, also known as tensor grid decomposition \cite{hangg}, is a high-dimensional TN that generalizes a TT.
-PEPS decomposition provides a natural structure that can capture more high-dimensional information.
-PEPS cores can be characterized as $\tbtensor{G}^{(m, n)} \in \mathbb{R}^{I_{m n} \times R_{l_{mn}} \times R_{r_{mn}} \times R_{u_{mn}} \times R_{d_{mn}}}$.
-The mathematical formula \cite{wang2020concatenated} is
+TN structures with different typologies and higher-dimensional connections can also be considered.
+One such structure is the PEPS decomposition~\cite{biamonte2017tensor, schuch2007computational,sedighin2020matrix}, also known as tensor grid decomposition \cite{hangg}, which is a high-dimensional TN that generalizes a TT.
+PEPS decomposition provides a natural structure that can capture more high-dimensional information, while PEPS cores can be characterized as $\tbtensor{G}^{(m, n)} \in \mathbb{R}^{I_{m n} \times R_{l_{mn}} \times R_{r_{mn}} \times R_{u_{mn}} \times R_{d_{mn}}}$.